-- Individuals with disabilities: Patients, including those who are COVID-positive, may have two designated support persons or guardians stay with them at the bedside.
-One designated support person, regardless of whether they have been vaccinated for COVID-19, may stay overnight, but they must check in with guest services by 9 pm.
+- Individuals with disabilities: Patients, including those who are COVID-positive, may have two care partners stay with them at the bedside.
+One care partner may stay overnight, but they must check in with guest services or the front desk by 9 pm.

 These measures are in place for both care partners (visitors) and designated support persons.

 - Masks must completely cover your nose and mouth at all times while in the hospital.
-Care partners may wear cloth masks (without exhalation valves).
+Care partners may wear cloth masks (without exhalation valves), but medical masks are preferred.
 Neck gaiter-style masks are not permitted.
 If staying overnight, care partners are not required to wear a mask while sleeping.

 - Patients must wear masks at all times during a visit unless it cannot be tolerated due to a medical condition or young age (children).

 - Care partners must be at least 18 years old.
 No care partners under 18 can enter the facility unless they are the parent or guardian of a hospitalized patient or they are a care partner of a patient at the end of life.

 - Disabled patients may identify designated support persons as care partners (per Maryland regulation).
 Designated support persons must follow all hospital infection prevention policies.
 These practices may prohibit the designated support person from entering certain areas of the hospital.